-He did not see any further active service but later became captain of the Impressment Service at Poole, and became a superannuated admiral on 9 July 1794.
-After retiring to Southampton he served as the town’s mayor in 1796 and again in 1802, in which year he was also appointed the chief magistrate.
+Scott did not see any further active service but by 1779 was serving as the captain of the Impressment Service at Poole.
+He became a superannuated admiral on 9 July 1794, and whilst living in retirement in Southampton he served as the town’s mayor in 1796 and again in 1802, in which year he was also appointed the chief magistrate.

 Scott died on 23 April 1811 and was interred in the catacombs of All Saints’ Church, Southampton.